Transcontinental (company): Media & Education

 TC Media Books is the leading Canadian French-language educational publishing group as well as a trade book publisher, the leader in the supplemental educational material market in Québec and the leading distributor of French-language specialized books in Canada.

 TC Media Books publishes for all levels of instruction in print and digital formats, mainly under the Chenelière Éducation, Gaëtan Morin Éditeur, Beauchemin, Modulo, Graficor and Édisem brands.

 TC Media Books is also being active in general interest publishing mainly under the Éditions Caractère and Éditions Transcontinental brands.

-During decades, TC Media was a leading provider of media solutions in Canada.

-The sector reached Canadian consumers and professionals through a wide range of print and digital publishing products in French and English: newspapers, magazines, trade publications, mass marketing tools, etc.